 In the disputed study, Gone Phishing: Evaluating Anti-Phishing Tools for Window, 3Sharp tested the software against six other security toolbars from Internet Explorer, Mozilla, Netscape, eBay, Earthlink, GeoTrust, Google and Netcraft.
 Contentiously, in a report sponsored by Microsoft, top marks in the test went to Internet Explorer 7.0's anti-phishing capabilities, leaving SiteAdvisor at the bottom of the group.

 In a blog post on the topic, Paul Robichaux of 3Sharp justified the inclusion of SiteAdvisor despite its awful performance by claiming the McAfee website mentioned the word "phishing" in a list of the product's features.
 McAfee's Shane Keats offered McAfee's position in his own blog on the same date, where he set out the company's unhappiness in detail.

-Keats now admits that the website was changed to remove the word "phishing" after the 3Sharp test when it was realised that an old FAQ, dating from the days before McAfee acquired SiteAdvisor, had been left unchanged apparently in error.
-Prior to its inclusion in the McAfee product line, SiteAdvisor had featured an unspecified degree of anti-phishing protection, he says.
+Keats now admits that the website was changed to remove the word "phishing" after the 3Sharp test when it was realized that an old FAQ, dating from the days before McAfee acquired SiteAdvisor, had been left unchanged apparently in error.
+Prior to its inclusion in the McAfee product line, SiteAdvisor had featured an unspecified degree of anti-phishing protection, he said.